NOTICE: All HCPL locations are closed on Monday, January 26.

 Have offline entertainment ready.

-Kill time with books, board games, puzzles, or downloaded movies can save your sanity if the power or internet goes out.
+Reading books, playing board games, solving puzzles, or watching downloaded movies can save your sanity if the power or internet goes out.

 If you’re out of town:

-Get a neighbor or family member to open cabinets under sinks and let faucets drip slowly to keep pipes from freezing while you’re away.
+Ask a neighbor or family member to open the cabinets under the sinks and let the faucets drip slowly to keep the pipes from freezing while you’re away.

 During the freeze: Stay Warm & Use Energy Wisely

-Think about using a space heater in the main room everyone is in, instead of turning up the heat for the whole home, to conserve energy.
+Consider using a space heater in the main room everyone is in instead of turning up the heat for the whole home to conserve energy.

-Extra clothes, socks, hats, and blankets go a long way and help reduce strain on the power grid.
+Extra clothes, socks, hats, and blankets go a long way toward reducing strain on the power grid.

-If a pipe bursts, shutting off water quickly can prevent major damage.
-Now is not the time to guess, most water shut off valves are outside the home.
+If a pipe bursts, quickly shutting off the water can prevent major damage.
+Now is not the time to guess; most water shut-off valves are outside the home.

 You might need to dig up your camp cooking gear or charcoal grill to cook up anything you don’t want to waste from your fridge or freezer.
 Just remember to only use these items OUTSIDE you home, away from any overhanging structures.